Tombert/tombert.github.io2/setup.md

 On my server, I run FreeNAS, and make extremely liberal use of the jail system they have, which enables me to have a bunch of "pretend" servers to mess about with.
 I run a chat server using ejabberd, a video server using Emby, and too-many-to-count dev jails "just cuz", which means a large chunk of my development tends to happen in FreeBSD-land.

 In part because I so often work on a remote server, I make use of console based tools as often as I can.
 My "IDE" is consequently built out of using a bunch of tmux windows and me constantly swapping back and forth between Vim and Emacs, depending on my mood.

 I really like the freedom tmux brings, in that nearly everything I do can be powered via keystrokes, and the fact that I don't need to set up some elaborate X-Forwarding nonsense when I work off of my server (let's see you do *that* with your fancy IntelliJ or Visual Studio!).
 Being able to SSH in, attach to my previous session, and have all my tools configured is pretty rad.

+If I need a GUI, I use Xpra to handle the session on my server.
+This allows me to hop between computers pretty easily, like tmux, and keeps me pretty sane.
+Since I work a lot in the web, I run Firefox this way, and since I need decent-ish calendar support for work, I use Evolution as my email client on the server (though admittedly a large percentage of my email is done on my phone).

 I use [Afraid.org](http://afraid.org) to forward [brucewillis.sexy](http://brucewillis.sexy) to my home IP address, so I can memorize something simple and always have a way to log into my home.